bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/no-mono-record-fields.md

-`-XNoMonoRecordFields` implies `-XDisambiguateRecordFields` -- otherwise the only way to access record fields would be positionally.
+`-XNoRecordSelectorFunctions` implies `-XDisambiguateRecordFields` -- otherwise the only way to access record fields would be positionally.
 It also implies `‑XNamedFieldPuns` and `‑XRecordWildCards` to support field access and update.
 (IMHO, suppressing the field selector function should always have been part of `-XDisambiguateRecordFields`.
 I'm by no means the first to make that observation.)

 - Note that the field name is still valid within the scope of a pattern match, or record update inside the `MkT{...}` explicit constructor syntax.